-Consumers are confused by the stream of incomparable and diverse environmental information on apparel products.
+Consumers are demanding clearer and more consistent information about their apparel products.
 59% think that product labels don’t provide enough information, and 48% think that labels are not clear.
 To help address this issue, the European Commission initiated the Single Market for Green Products Initiative in 2013 to facilitate better information on the environmental performance of products and organizations.
 It proposed the Product Environmental Footprint (PEF) as a common, life cycle assessment (LCA) based approach to measure the environmental impacts of all products.

 The same methodology can’t be used for all products because boundary conditions and assessment criteria differ greatly between industries.
 For example, the rules that apply to footwear won’t be relevant for household detergents.
 Therefore, a different set of rules must be defined for different product groups.
 This set of rules is called a Product Environmental Footprint Category Rule (PEFCR) and ensures that products within that category will be measured in a common way, making the results comparable between products.

 The PEFCRs are still being finalized, but we know that specific requirements for all background data will be set, and there will be a central database to minimize the differences that often occur in LCAs due to modeling decisions.
 We also know the assessment must measure the full lifecycle of a product against these impact areas:

 - Human Toxicity - non-cancer effects